ryanfitzer/ViewportJS/readme.md

 ## Roadmap ##

 - Functional testing.
-Subscribe feature needs the window size to be manipulated.
+Testing the subscribe feature requires the window size to be manipulated.